kawu/morf-nkjp/README.md

 # morf-nkjp

-Reconcile NKJP with the inflection graphcs produced by Morfeusz
+Reconciling National Corpus of Polish (NCP) with the inflection graphcs produced by Morfeusz.